Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

 Phuket to Koh Phi Phi by Speed Boat

 The Andaman Wave Master speedboat is the slightly more expensive option, but is completely worth the extra $5-10 (in my opinion).
-The speedboat is much faster and could shave as much as 3 hours off your total trip!
+The speedboat is much faster and could shave as much as three hours off your total trip to Koh Phi Phi.

 We’ve traveled with a few different speedboats and found Andaman to be the most organized by far.
 We’ve also booked their transfer by private car and were very pleased with the service we received for a fair price.